Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

+We follow query workloads and SLOs inspired by recent advances in model-serving planning~\cite{zhang2023shepherd, infaas-atc21, zhang2017videostorm}, such as \textit{``track and imitate a user's body movements during push-ups and provide instant corrective feedback on muscle engagement''} in live agentic video chat.
+To construct realistic SLO requirements, we first identify the Pareto-optimal plans for each query via exhaustive search.
+We then relax and sample the accuracy and latency performance of plans on the Pareto frontier to generate diverse SLOs: by default, accuracy is set to 85\% and latency to 1.5$\times$ the sampled points.
+Uniform sampling of these Pareto-optimal plans ensures coverage of a broad search space.
+We further evaluate performance under varying SLO settings (\S\ref{eval:ablation-study}).

+User query arrivals follow Microsoft's ML-serving traces~\cite{dynamollm-isca24}, scaled proportionally to our setup's total resource capacity.
+More specific, to simulate realistic system load, we use a Pareto-optimal plan to control query arrival rates.
+We define the cluster capacity as the maximum number of Pareto-optimal plans that can be served concurrently.
+System load \textbf{1} corresponds to an arrival rate matching this capacity, ensuring the cluster is fully utilized without overload.
+In practice, baselines cannot achieve Pareto-optimal plans, resulting in slight overload, which provides a meaningful comparison point.
+We validate the impact of different system loads in Section~\ref{eval:ablation-study}.

-\paragraph{Baselines.} State-of-the-art methods are limited to single-tier and/or single-query scenarios.
-We extend them to support multi-tier, multi-query settings, creating stronger baselines: \begin{denseitemize} \item \textit{Vulcan} \cite{zhang2024vulcan}: A state-of-the-art query planner designed for cross-tier, single-query live ML analytics.
-It encodes operator placement and configuration search into an aggregate utility function to find high-utility plans.
+\bipar{Baselines.} State-of-the-art methods focus on either single-tier or single-query settings.
+We extend them into \emph{stronger baselines} that operate in multi-tier, multi-query environments: \begin{denseitemize} \item \textit{Vulcan} \cite{zhang2024vulcan}: A state-of-the-art query planner designed for cross-tier, single-query live ML analytics.
+It encodes operator placement and configuration search into an aggregate utility function.